Johnstown Man Charged with Distributing Crack Cocaine

-The law provides for a maximum total sentence of 100 years in prison, a fine of $5,000,000, or both.
-Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.
+The law provides for a maximum sentence of 60 years in prison and a fine of $6,000,000 or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offenses and the prior criminal history of the defendant.

-The Laurel Highlands Resident Agency of the Federal Bureau of Investigation, the Pennsylvania State Attorney General's Office and the Altoona Police Department conducted the investigation leading to the indictment in this case.
+The Laurel Highlands Resident Agency of the Federal Bureau of Investigation and the Cambria County Drug Task Force conducted the investigation that led to the prosecution of Washington.